lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-12-swift-parsers-libraries.markdown

 ## Swift Implementation

 With a little context to the types of parsing interfaces that are available in ```libxml2```, it help us to understand how they can be used in Swift.
+All of the implementations of the interface will return a [```Result<XMLParsableType>```](https://github.com/lawrencelomax/XMLParsable/blob/master/XMLParsable/XML/XMLNavigatingParser.swift#L12) of the root node in the XML Document, with the XML Document read from either a [File or an ```NSData``` representation of document String](https://github.com/lawrencelomax/XMLParsable/blob/master/XMLParsable/XML/XMLNavigatingParser.swift#L13).

 ### C Structures in Swift